Table of Contents

 Finish

-Silk crepe fabric can be lustrous or shiny.
+Silk crepe fabric can be lustrous or shiny, particularly Crepe Back Satin.
 But cotton or other fibers are dull.
 The raised patterns or wrinkles are mostly visible from a distance.

 Texture

 The texture can be pebbled, wrinkled, crisped, bumped, pleated, etc. In most cases, you can feel the textures with a slight touch.
-Yet, you’ll find the raised or gritted parts gentle to the skin.
-This is the main fact you must remember to understand this fabric.
+Modern versions like Rayon Crepeon Fabric offer a unique soft hand finish.

 Softness